 Location: Local is the best choice in most cases.
 See Decide between using a local or a server workspace.

 Choose Checkin if you want the date and time stamp of each file to generally match the stamp of the changeset of the version in your workspace.
 A few issues and exceptions are:

-The setting does not apply to folders, unless there is a pending add or delete operation to a file contained by the folder.
+- The setting only applies to folders if there's a pending add or delete operation to a file contained by the folder.

-You might not be able to build your code project incrementally.
-Instead, you will have to rebuild).
+- You might not be able to build your code project incrementally.
+Instead, you'll have to rebuild.

 Q: Can I use the same workspace in multiple instances of Visual Studio?

-A: Although Visual Studio does not block you from running multiple instances against the same workspace, this usage is not supported.
-Also, working this way is more likely to cause problems if you are using a local workspace.
+A: Although Visual Studio doesn't block you from running multiple instances against the same workspace, this usage isn't supported.
+Also, working this way is more likely to cause problems if you're using a local workspace.